Integrating factor: Solving first order linear ordinary differential equations

 The basic idea is to find some function, say $M(x)$, called the "integrating factor", which we can multiply through our differential equation in order to bring the left-hand side under a common derivative.
 For the canonical first-order linear differential equation shown above, the integrating factor is $e^{\int P(x) \, dx}$.

 Note that it is not necessary to include the arbitrary constant in the integral, or absolute values in case the integral of $P(x)$ involves a logarithm.
 Firstly, we only need one integrating factor to solve the equation, not all possible ones; secondly, such constants and absolute values will cancel out even if included.
 For absolute values, this can be seen by writing $|f(x)| = f(x) \sgn f(x)$, where $\sgn$ refers to the sign function, which will be constant on an interval if $f(x)$ is continuous.
 As $\ln |f(x)|$ is undefined when $f(x) = 0$, and a logarithm in the antiderivative only appears when the original function involved a logarithm or a reciprocal (neither of which are defined for 0), such an interval will be the interval of validity of our solution.

-To derive this, let $M(x)$ be the integrating factor of a first order linear differential equation such that multiplication by $M(x)$ transforms a partial derivative into a total derivative, then:
+To derive this, let $M(x)$ be the integrating factor of a first order linear differential equation such that multiplication by $M(x)$ transforms a non-integrable expression into an integrable derivative, then:

 Going from step 2 to step 3 requires that $M(x)P(x)=M'(x)$, which is a separable differential equation, whose solution yields $M(x)$ in terms of $P(x)$: